 So if, at any time, your prank escalates to physical or verbal harassment/threats then expect to be slapped with jail time – and in extreme cases, deportation out of the country.

 It's important to note that it's advised to avoid any dangerous pranks that might cause you any harm - putting your life at risk or intentional self-harm.

 The UAE is an Arab country that follows the Islam-sharia law, which believes in a lot of customs and prohibits a lot of practices that some expats might not agree with.

-However, the cost of living in the country means you have to be able to adjust to the UAE’s tradition, customs and religious practices.
+However, living in the country means you have to be able to adjust to the UAE’s traditions, customs, and religious practices.

 Therefore, if a prank was done to intentionally cause moral harm to a person or the country’s liberty, dignity, honour, reputation, social standing or financial credit will be regarded as moral harm and will be punished – according to Article 293 of the UAE civil code.

 Stop when told

 A prank should never be enjoyed by one party – if more than one authority figure, may it be a security guard, duty guard or policeman tell you to stop what you’re doing, then it’s important to do so.